Sorry, you need to enable JavaScript to visit this website.

 The central coordinator’s role is to:

-No specific funding was required to procure this staff member, but there were financial implications when backfilling their role.
+No specific funding was required to procure these staff members, but there were financial implications when backfilling their role.

 This member of staff was a reduced hours staff member, working two thirds of full time.
 This was enough time for carrying out this role.